golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 Applications and services, both new and existing ones, can greatly benefit from gWASM.
 It grants them access to an external computing platform which can be used to improve performance by offloading and parallelising computations.
 The integrating applications are not limited in design when making use of gWASM (however, the offloaded computations must be executable within a WebAssembly sandbox).

 #### How to integrate with gWASM?
-Communicating with the requestor requires having a component to handle messages to and from the node.
-We currently provide a Rust implementation of such a connector - [gwasm-rust-api](https://github.com/golemfactory/gwasm-rust-api) (C and C++ implementations are planned for the future).

 Integrating applications with gWASM is not very different from [creating gWASM tasks](Products/Brass-Beta/gWASM?id=creating-gwasm-tasks-in-golem).
 The idea is to automate the whole process, so the application creates and controls tasks in Golem.
-The benefit of Golem is support for massive parallel computations.
+The benefit of Golem is its support for massive parallel computations.
 But there is no universal way to parallelize arbitrary computation.
-So the application provider is responsible for delivering an algorithm to divide its computations into subtasks.
-See this, the whole process is similar to map-reduce pattern, or split-execute-merge as it is named in gwasm-runner.

-TODO Decide on the paragraph below
+Therefore, it is the application's job to define a way for splitting the work into subtasks, similar to the map-reduce pattern.

+There is more than one approach to integrating your applications with gWASM.
+While it's possible to build an integration from scratch, we've prepared helper libraries and example applications to make the process easier for developers.
+The simplest way of creating gWASM applications is using [gwasm-runner](Products/Brass-Beta/gWASM?id=gwasm-runner) as a framework.
+The runner offers a simple API for defining how a task should be split and merged, along with integrations with the Golem network and Golem Unlimited working out of the box.
+For applications which require more custom logic or cannot be easily ported to use `gwasm-runner` there is also[gwasm-rust-api](https://github.com/golemfactory/gwasm-rust-api) - a lower level adapter for communicating with a Golem instance running locally.
+Lastly, you can also write your own integration code communicating with a Golem node via RPC.
 There is more than one approach to integrate your application with gWASM.
 Despite you create from the scratch or integrate existing application with Golem.
 The simplest way is to use [gwasm-runner](https://github.com/golemfactory/gwasm-runner) as a framework.
 The another added value of gwasm-runner is that it supports seamlessly Golem Network, Golem Unlimited and local environment for executing target WebAssembly binaries.
 At the moment it is still under heavy development and you might need to use one of the branches.
 You can also use [gWASM-api](https://github.com/golemfactory/gwasm-rust-api) - lower level Golem adapter.
 We prepared g-flite application for your convenience.
 It is an example how to integrate with gWASM.
 You can also write integration code by yourself and connect to Golem Node via RPC calls.

 #### g-flite design